ShawnZhong/AP-Physics-C-Electricity-and-Magnetism/README.md

 # [AP Physics C: Electricity and Magnetism](https://em.shawnzhong.com)
 Notes and Exercises on Advanced Placement Physics C: Electricity and Magnetism.
-Your comments and criticism are greatly welcomed.

-I took notes based on the videos tutorials at [educator.com](https://www.educator.com/physics/ap-physics-c-electricity-magnetism/fullerton/), and the past exams collected below.

-You can download a PDF version of the notes  <a href="AP-Physics-C-Electricity-and-Magnetism.pdf"  target="_blank" >here</a>, and please feel free to visit my website [shawnzhong.com](https://shawnzhong.com)
+I took notes based on the videos tutorials at [educator.com](https://www.educator.com/physics/ap-physics-c-electricity-magnetism/fullerton/) and the past exams collected below.
+You can download a PDF version of the notes  <a href="AP-Physics-C-Electricity-and-Magnetism.pdf"  target="_blank" >here</a>.

+The source for the website is hosted on [GitHub](https://github.com/ShawnZhong/AP-Physics-C-Electricity-and-Magnetism).

 # Past Exams